Bachelors of Human Movement and Nutrition Sciences / Arts

 HECS-HELP

-Domestic places in the Bachelors of Human Movement and Nutrition Sciences / Arts are Commonwealth Supported.
+Domestic places in the Bachelors of Human Movement and Nutrition Sciences / Arts are Commonwealth supported, as long as you meet all Commonwealth supported place eligibility requirements.

 This means the cost of your education is shared between you and the Australian Government.

-Instead of tuition fees, Commonwealth Supported students pay what are called student contribution amounts.
+Instead of tuition fees, Commonwealth supported students pay what are called student contribution amounts.

-HECS-HELP is an Australian Government loan scheme to assist eligible students with the cost of their student contribution amounts.
+If you have a Commonwealth supported place, you may also be eligible for HECS-HELP.
+This is an Australian Government loan scheme to assist eligible students with the cost of their student contribution amounts.

 Centrelink support